instant-high/wav2lip-onnx/README.md

 This is my modified wav2lip version.
 Inference is quite fast on CPU using the converted wav2lip onnx models and antelope face detection.

-(Running on GPU possible but some code changes needed)
+(Running on GPU possible but some changes needed)

 No additional modifications like face enhancement, face alignment.
 Just same functions as the original repo: https://github.com/Rudrabha/Wav2Lip